Cybersecurity Services in St. Catharines for Local Businesses

 Why This Matters for St. Catharines Businesses

-IBM’s 2024 Cost of a Data Breach Report found the average breach in Canada costs $6.32 million CAD.
-The third-highest globally.
+IBM’s 2024 Cost of a Data Breach Report found the average breach in Canada costs CA$6.32 million, with the industrial sector higher still at CA$7.81 million.

 Most breaches exploit known vulnerabilities, unpatched systems, or stolen credentials.
-A CISSP-led cybersecurity program addresses these attack vectors before they’re exploited, through continuous monitoring, endpoint detection, and access control enforcement.
+A CISSP-led cybersecurity program addresses these attack vectors before they’re exploited, through continuous monitoring, endpoint detection, and access-control enforcement — which matters most for the manufacturers and clinics that anchor the St. Catharines economy.

 Fusion’s cybersecurity clients in the Hamilton-Niagara region operate under CIS Controls v8.1 baselines, with 24/7 MDR coverage that detects and contains threats before they escalate to breach status.

-Source: IBM Security, “Cost of a Data Breach Report,” 2024
+Source: IBM Security, “Cost of a Data Breach Report,” 2024.

-Three St Catharines cybersecurity scenarios
+Three St. Catharines cybersecurity scenarios

-A 18-person clinic with PHIPA gap
+A Niagara Health-adjacent clinic closing a PHIPA gap

 How much does cybersecurity cost in St. Catharines?+